 In 2018, state legislators failed their residents by expanding the state’s dangerous “stand your ground” law, making it easier for public conflicts to turn deadly.
-In 2019, Oklahoma had the 11th-highest gun death rate in the country and exported crime guns at the 24th-highest rate.
+In 2020, Oklahoma had the 12th-highest gun death rate in the country and exported crime guns at the 25th-highest rate.
 To protect residents from gun violence, Oklahoma legislators could require a background check and waiting period on all gun sales, enact an extreme risk protection law, and strengthen protections for victims of domestic violence and violent hate crimes.

 What Oklahoma Does Well